-I received an email from an Army Soldier who was having a difficult time running a few months ago.
-His breathing patterns were so erratic that he was basically hyperventilating while running his two mile PFT run.
-Once he started breathing properly as well as exhaling fully, he was able to perform better in the run - not only did he run faster, but he had more energy to finish.
+I received an email from an Army soldier who was having a difficult time running a few months ago.
+His breathing patterns were so erratic that he basically was hyperventilating while on his two-mile physical fitness test run.
+Once he started breathing properly and exhaling fully, he performed better.

 Basically, the body needs water and increased oxygen to burn fat as an energy source.
 The water intake should be anywhere from a half gallon for women and up to one gallon a day for men, and the increased oxygen consumption will assist with the other part of the equation.
 See the "Water Plus Oxygen Equals Weight Loss" article if you are concerned about drinking too much.

-As you add more water and oxygen to your system, your body will be able to use the retained water for excretion, prompting almost immediate weight loss of retained water and toxins.
-This is not the same as sitting in a sauna and sweating which actually dehydrates you.
+As you add more water and oxygen to your system, your body will use the retained water for excretion, prompting almost immediate weight loss of retained water and toxins.
+This is not the same as sitting in a sauna and sweating, which actually dehydrates you.
 Adding water will rehydrate you and enable the body to burn more fat (as long as you increase your oxygen intake by doing some form of exercise).
-Walking, swimming, biking, jogging, calisthenics, and even yard work can help with working your cardiovascular system.
+Walking, swimming, biking, jogging, calisthenics and even yard work can help with working your cardiovascular system.

 Try the deep breathing rhythm during running and see for yourself how you will run at a lower heart rate and have more energy for a strong finish.